 The Best Toys for Blind Dogs

-Foam technology makes it great for chewing
+Foam technology on the inside makes it great for chewing

 Squeaker inside the toy